rasmusbuchholdt/simply-web-deploy/README.md

 1. Locate the repository you want to automate Simply web deployment in.
 2. Select the `Actions` tab.
 3. Select `Set up a workflow yourself`.
-4. Copy paste one of the example into your .yml workflow file and commit the file.
+4. Copy paste one of the examples into your .yml workflow file and commit the file.
 5. All the examples takes advantage of `Secrets`, so make sure you have added the required secrets to your repository.
 Instructions on this can be found in the [settings](#settings) section.
 6. Once you have added your secrets, your new workflow should be running on every push to the branch.